philstopford/PassPort_LScript/ReadMe.txt

 PassPort
-by Jeremy Hardin
+originally by Jeremy Hardin

-Version 1.1.3
-Build 0001
+modifications by Matt Gorner (2010) and Phil Stopford (2012)

 ---------------------------------------------------------